25 Things You Need to Know Before You Travel to Placencia BelizePosted on Friday, February 8th, 2019

 “How you wind up feeling about Placencia really depends on what you’re looking for.
 If it’s laid-back ambience, varied accommodations and some of the best restaurants in Southern Belize, this beachfront paradise may well prove to be your personal Margaritaville.
 If it’s off-the-beaten-path adventure and cheaper living you’re after,Placencia might serve better as a way-station.
 Come on down for a few days of sandy beaches, sunny skies and great seafood before heading off to less trodden paths.”

-If you are traveling to this beautiful destination this year, here are 25 things you need to know:
+If you are traveling to Placencia very soon, here are 25 things you need to know:

 - Placencia Village sits at the very tip of the narrow 16 mile Placencia Peninsula in Southern Belize.